Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 How should you configure the alert rule?
 To answer, select the appropriate options in the answer area.

 ### You have a project in Azure DevOps.
-You plan to deploy a self-hosted agent by using an unattended configuration script.Which two values should you define in the configuration script?
+You plan to deploy a self-hosted agent by using an unattended configuration script.
+Which two values should you define in the configuration script?
 Each correct answer presents part of the solution.
 NOTE: Each correct selection is worth one point.

 - [x] authorization credentials.
 - [ ] the project name.